ItzPires/Unikernel---Proof-of-Concept/README.md

 ```bash
 ./Scripts/run.sh -t qemu
 ```
+This command will open a monitor showing the execution of the proof of concept in a virtual machine.

 - To run the Unikernel in VMware:
 ```bash
 ./Scripts/run.sh -t vmware
 ```

-This command will generate a file called disk.vmdk in the Output folder.
-To run the kernel in VMware, you must create a virtual machine in VMware, and during creation, you must select you will install the operating system later.
-In the disk creation menu, you should select, "Use an existing disk", and select the disk.vmdk file.
-The virtual machine is ready to be started.
+This command will generate a file called disk.vmx and disk.vmdk in the "/Output/vmware" folder.
+To run the kernel in VMware, open vmware with file '/Output/vmware/disk.vmx'  and start the VM".

 - To run the Unikernel in VMware ESXi: